Chauhdry Abdul Rashid

-Chauhdry Abdul Rashid, JP (7 January 1941 – 1 May 2024) was a Pakistani-born politician who served as Lord Mayor of Birmingham.
+Chauhdry Abdul Rashid, JP (7 January 1941 – 1 May 2024) was a British politician who served as Lord Mayor of Birmingham from 2008 to 2009.
 He was one of three councillors representing the Bordesley ward in the heart of the city.'

 Background

 Abdul Rashid was born in Dadyal, Jammu and Kashmir, British India (now in Azad Kashmir, Pakistan) on 7 January 1941.
 He was educated at Ratta Middle School and left school aged thirteen in 1954.
-In 1955 he emigrated to the United Kingdom where he worked in the northern coastal town of Workington, Cumbria for seven and a half years.
+In 1955, he emigrated to the United Kingdom where he worked in the northern coastal town of Workington, Cumbria for seven and a half years.

-Whilst working as a market trader he studied part-time at the Workington College of Further Education.
-In May 1962 he returned to Pakistan where he met and married Shafait, his wife for over 45 years.
-In 1963 he began work in Birmingham in the Drawing Office at George H Hughes, a local engineering firm.
+Whilst working as a market trader, he studied part-time at the Workington College of Further Education.
+In May 1962 he returned to Pakistan, where he met and married Shafait, his wife for over 45 years.
+In 1963, he began work in Birmingham in the Drawing Office at George H Hughes, a local engineering firm.
 Abdul Rashid started his work in public life in 1980 when he was appointed to serve on the East Birmingham Community Health Council.
-This led in 1982 to his appointment to East Birmingham Health Authority where he served until 1985.
+This led in 1982 to his appointment to East Birmingham Health Authority, where he served until 1985.

 In 1982 he also became a magistrate.
 Abdul Rashid served on the Small Heath Community Law Centre during the early 1980s and also served as its chairman.